Track real exposure

 No. You can track multiple languages separately and compare the time, consistency, and activity balance for each one.

-Add your first language, log a real activity, and let your dashboard build up from honest learning data.
+Add your first language, log a real activity, and grow a dashboard from honest learning data.